Abhiroop/Abhiroop.github.io/_posts/2017-1-16-Haskell-Powerset.md

 The way to understand this definition is to study the source code of `filterM`.

-But before that lets attempt to define `filterM`:
+But before that lets attempt to define `filterM` ourselves:
 ```haskell
 import Control.Monad